 Chikmagalur is one of the greenest getaways in the south Indian state of Karnataka.
-It is one of those places where you can be at peace with yourself and discover a new side of you.
-Before I dig deep into the place as a traveler, let me introduce it.
+It is one of those places where you can be at peace with yourself and discover a new side of yourself.
+Before I dig deep into the place as a traveller, let me introduce it.

 India’s oldest coffee land, Chikmagalur, welcomes you with its towering silver oaks and winding hills; a perennially pleasant place, there’s really no season that is off, rain or shine.
 Though far beyond the sum of its parts, Chikmagalur may be summed up to its delicious steam-based Malnad cuisine, its rich 800-year-old Hoysala heritage, its lofty Sahyadri hills, its rich flora and fauna including a tiger reserve and at the heart of it all, innumerable coffee plantations & pepper vines.

 |Belur & Halebid, Bhadra Wildlife Sanctuary|

 |Home-cooked Malnad meals- kadabu, akki roti, neerdosa, coffee|

 Homestays in Chikmagalur are pretty much an all-encompassing experience.
 From being situated in plantations owned by the keepers to preparing traditional home-cooked Malnad dishes, these are the best ways to experience the local culture.